-Of the \$450,475 in trade and other payables outstanding at reporting date, \$363,896, are owed to related parties and internal creditors and \$86,578 are owed to external creditors.
-The related parties and internal creditors have indicated they will continue to support the Group and the Directors are in communications with the Group's major creditors and have their continued support to defer repayment terms and entitlements until such time that the Group has the financial capacity to compensate them.
-The ability of the Group to continue as a going concern is therefore dependent on the continued support of its related parties and major creditors until such time as the Group can repay them, and securing additional funding through debt and/or equity.
+The related parties have indicated they will continue to support the Group and defer repayment terms and entitlements until such time that the Group has the financial capacity to compensate them.
+The ability of the Group to continue as a going concern is therefore dependent on the finalisation and receipt of the equity funding agreement in place and the continued support of its related parties until such time as the Group can repay them.